Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Introduction

 \section{Introduction}

-This is the second of a series of three papers in which we study a notion of Gibbs measure for the geodesic flow tangent to the leaves of a closed foliated manifold with negatively curved leaves \cite{Al1,Al2}.
+This is the second of a series of three papers in which we study a notion of Gibbs measure for the geodesic flow tangent to the leaves of a closed foliated manifold with negatively curved leaves \cite{Al2,Al1}.

 Let $\F$ be a foliation of a closed manifold $M$ (we say that $(M,\F)$ is a \emph{closed foliated manifold}) whose leaves $L$ are endowed with smooth (i.e. of class $C^{\infty}$) Riemannian metrics $g_L$ which vary continuously transversally in the smooth topology (we refer to the assignment $L\mapsto g_L$ as a \emph{leafwise metric}).
 The \emph{unit tangent bundle} of $\F$ is the set $\hM$ of unit vectors tangent to $\F$.
-It is naturally a manifold endowed with a foliation $\hcF$ whose leaves are the unit tangent bundles of the leaves of $\F$ (see \S \ref{definitionunittgtbdle}).
+An element of $\hM$ shall be denoted by $v$ or, when we want to specify its basepoint, by $(x,v)$ with $x\in M$ and $v\in T^1_x\F$, the unit sphere of the tangent space to $\F$ at $x$.
+The set $\hM$ is naturally a manifold endowed with a foliation $\hcF$ whose leaves are the unit tangent bundles of the leaves of $\F$ (see \S \ref{definitionunittgtbdle}).
 It also carries a flow $G_t$, the \emph{foliated geodesic flow}, which preserves the leaves of $\hcF$ and whose restriction to a leaf $T^1L$ is precisely its geodesic flow.
 We will be mostly interested in \emph{negatively curved leafwise metrics} i.e. in the case where all metrics $g_L$ have negative sectional curvature.
 In that case the foliated geodesic flow possesses a weak form of hyperbolicity that resembles the classical notion of \emph{partial hyperbolicity} and that we shall analyze in detail in \S \ref{foliatedhyperbolicity}.
-This new notion has been introduced by Bonatti, G{\'o}mez-Mont and Mart{\'i}nez in an unpublished manuscript \cite{BGM}.
+This new notion has been introduced by Bonatti, G{\'o}mez-Mont and Mart{\'i}nez in a recent preprint \cite{BGM}.
 They called it the \emph{foliated hyperbolicity}.
-One would like to know the extent to which the classical results of partial hyperbolicity can be applied to that context.
+This means that $\hcF$ admits two \emph{continuous subfoliations}, called \emph{stable and unstable foliations} and denoted by $\W^s$ and $\W^u$, which are $G_t$-invariant and respectively uniformly contracted and dilated by $G_t$.
+One would like to know the extent to which the classical results concerning partial hyperbolicity can be applied to that context.